oneapi-src/level-zero-spec/scripts/core/PROG.md

     ${x}_dispatch_function_arguments_t dispatchArgs = { numGroupsX, numGroupsY, 1 };

     // Encode dispatch command
-    ${x}CommandListEncodeDispatchFunction(
-        hCommandList, hFunction, &dispatchArgs, nullptr);
+    ${x}CommandListEncodeDispatchFunction(hCommandList, hFunction, &dispatchArgs, nullptr);
 ```

-${x}CommandListEncodeDispatchFunctionIndirect allows the dispatch parameters to be supplied indirectly in a
+::${x}CommandListEncodeDispatchFunctionIndirect allows the dispatch parameters to be supplied indirectly in a
 buffer that the device reads instead of the command itself.
 This allows for the previous operations on the
 device to generate the parameters.